AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-embed-code.md

   * We *strongly* recommend creating a data layer on your site containing all of the attributes needed to populate variables in Analytics, Target, and other marketing solutions.
 This sample page only contains a very simple data layer, but a real data layer might contain many more details about the page, the visitor, their shopping cart details, etc. For more info on data layers, please see [Customer Experience Digital Data Layer 1.0](https://www.w3.org/2013/12/ceddl-201312.pdf)

-  * Define your data layer before the tags embed code, in order to maximize what you can do with Experience Cloud solutions.
+  * Define your data layer before the tag embed code, in order to maximize what you can do with Experience Cloud solutions.

 * **JavaScript helper libraries**: If you already have a library like JQuery implemented in the `<head>` of your pages, load it before tags in order to leverage its syntax in tags and Target